renovatebot/renovate/docs/usage/getting-started/running.md

 If you're self-hosting Renovate on Windows, read [Self-hosting on Windows](./installing-onboarding.md#self-hosting-on-windows) to prevent line endings from confusing Renovate bot.

-If you're running Renovate Community Edition or Renovate Enterprise Edition, refer to the documentation on the public GitHub repository [`mend/renovate-ce-ee`](https://github.com/mend/renovate-ce-ee).
+If you're running Renovate Community Edition or Renovate Enterprise Edition, refer to the documentation on the [`mend/renovate-ce-ee` GitHub repository ](https://github.com/mend/renovate-ce-ee).

 ### Available distributions